-At 39, I'm starting to see more relationships fall apart than begin.
+At 45, I'm starting to see more relationships fall apart than begin.
 But for those that are still lasting, the one constant seems to be that each partner is fairly equal in accomplishment.
-People with similar levels of accomplishment tend to be of similar age, income, wealth, and experience.
+And that accomplishment isn’t limited to money.

 The physical passion only burns for so long until substance takes over.
 Over time, it's also easy to take each other for granted.

-Marrying Into Wealth Sounds Nice
+Marrying Rich Sounds Nice In Theory

 Instead, I just wanted to spend time with an attractive best friend for the rest of my life.
 There was no strategy on my part.

-But if I was clearly told the pros and cons of marrying rich, I may have been much less idealistic, and much more focused on trying to lock down a rich attractive best friend instead.
-After all, rich people need love too.
+But if I was clearly told the pros and cons of marrying rich, I may have been less idealistic and more calculated on whom I partnered with.

 Pros Of Marrying Rich

 Tremendous wealth can be created in one lifetime.
 But building tremendous wealth takes intense work and serendipity.
 Since we only have one life to live, it's logical to marry rich at a younger age and relax rather than work extremely hard to try and get rich at a later age.

-* You have a greater chance of getting ahead.
 For those of you who have the pride and self-motivation to make something of yourself, having a rich spouse opens plenty of doors.
 Your rich spouse will have more connections to help you along in your career than the average person.

-Instead of slumming it in 3-star hotels off the main strip, you'll be staying at a 5-star hotel right along the ocean.
-Instead of taking economy class like the rest of us, you’ll go first class or maybe even fly private.
+Instead of slumming it in 2-star hotels off the main strip, you'll be staying at a 5-star hotel right along the ocean.
+Forget about taking economy class like the rest of us.
+You'll go first class or maybe even fly private.
 Your house, food, cars, clothes and leisurely activity will all be of higher quality than what you could have afforded.

 The Cons Of Marrying Rich